ora-io/awesome-uniswap-hooks/README.md

 _Utilize these tools to boost your development process._

+- [Scaffold Hook](https://github.com/uniswapfoundation/scaffold-hook): Uniswap v4 Hook development stack, complete with testnet deployment and UI.
+This tool can help builder develop and test Uniswap v4 Hooks with minimal interfaces for the swap lifecycle (pool creation, liquidity provision, and swapping).
 - [Hook Mine And Sinker](https://github.com/devtooligan/HookMineAndSinker): Mine addresses for UniswapV4 Hooks.
 This tool can be used to generate random addresses that are eligible to become hooks.
 This can be useful for testing or for deploying your own Hooks.
 - [Hook Deployer](https://github.com/drgorillamd/uniV4-hook-deployer): Hook create2 deployer.
 This tool can be used to deploy hooks to Ethereum.
 - [Uniswap v4 Tests](https://github.com/jamesbachini/Uniswap-v4-Tests): A test suite for working with Uniswap v4 hooks.
 This test suite can be used to verify that your hooks are working correctly.